 (Sun–Weds 9 a.m.–11 p.m., Thurs–Sat 9 a.m.–midnight)

-Beers: German Blonde Ale, Berliner Weisse, Belgian Abbey, Honey Pale Ale, IPA, Amber, Oatmeal Brown, India Black Ale, Rye Stout.
+Beers: German Blonde Ale, Berliner Weisse, Belgian Abbey, IPA, Amber, Oatmeal Brown, India Black Ale, Rye Stout, Porter, Dubbel, Biscochito Brown.
 Both Brandon and I have had chances to visit Lizard Tail, which is one of the newest breweries in town, located in the shopping center on the southeast corner of Eubank and Montgomery.
-They specialize is malt-forward beers.
+They specialize in malt-forward beers.
 The German Blonde (5.5% ABV, 20 IBU) is a good place to start.
 The Berliner Weisse (4.3% ABV, 8 IBU) is not nearly as sour as most of its genre.
 The Belgian Abbey (6.8%, 25 IBU) is a good example of its style.
-The Honey Pale Ale (6.3% ABV, 35 IBU) has a nice little hop kick to it.
 The IPA (6.8% ABV, 70 IBU) has a good mix of Mosaic, Warrior, and Galaxy hops.
 The Rye Stout (5.5% ABV, 35 IBU) has a nice flavor but lacks body.
 The first batch of Oatmeal Brown (4.2% ABV, 25 IBU) needed some work, but I got to sample the second batch that will be on tap soon and it’s improved.
+The Honey Pale Ale (6.3% ABV, 35 IBU) has run out for a little while, but it will be back soon.
+The Porter (5.6% ABV, 35 IBU) is a semi-smoky, thick beer that goes perfectly with the cooler weather.
+The new Biscochito Brown (8.5% ABV, 25 IBU) is not overly sweet.
+The Lizard Tail staff said the next batch will be a little maltier.

 News: Lizard Tail’s happy hour runs Thursday through Sunday from 3 to 6 p.m.
 You get $1 off food, flights, and pints.